challfry/TheKraken/Docs/Core Data Model Notes.md

 Some data in User objects from the V2 service is specific to what the logged-in user has commented about the given User.
 That data is modeled separately, in CommentsAndStars objects.

+## LoggedInKrakenUser

+A subclass of KrakenUser for the user that's currently logged in.

+## PotentialUser

+Used in Seamail thread creation, if the user types in a recipient name while offline.
+We can't verify whether the typed in value is an actual user, as we're offline, so we store the recipient as a PotentialUser.

 ## PhotoDetails

 PhotoDetails models metadata that we get for an image, but not the image data itself.
 This could change.